Sudan hospitals struggle with casualties, damage in fighting

 “We are running out of everything,” Dr. Amin Saad told The Associated Press.
 “We are working with the least possible capabilities. … We’re all exhausted, but there is a shortage of physicians.”

 Not long afterward, the hospital shut down completely — with staff, patients and relatives stuck inside as clashes raged throughout the neighborhood.
-It was one of at least six hospitals shuttered either because they were damaged in fighting, were inaccessible because of clashes or had run out of fuel, according to the Doctors’ Syndicate.
+It was one of at least 12 hospitals shuttered in the capital area because they were damaged in fighting, were inaccessible because of clashes or had run out of fuel, according to the Doctors’ Syndicate.

 There are some 20 hospitals in the capital and the neighboring city of Omdurman.
 Those that still managed to operate were understaffed and overwhelmed, running low on supplies and struggling with power or water cuts, doctors said.